ComicallyNormal/xmind-sdk-js/README.md

 >
 > tsc will convert all the typescript file to js file
 >
+> Will need to create c:\tmp dir as this code dumps the xmind file in that dir.
 > to run the specific file you can run node example.gw.js
 ```
 npm install